When someone is close to making a decision, they are no longer looking for promises.

-In this video, I’m joined by Greg Merrilees from Studio 1 Design to talk about how social proof videos work, why they matter, and how they can significantly improve conversion on business websites.
+In the video above, I’m joined by Greg Merrilees from Studio 1 Design to talk through how social proof videos work, why they influence buying decisions, and how they support conversion on business websites.

-This is the fourth and final video in our series on video for websites.
+This is the fourth and final video in our series on working with a web video company in Melbourne.

 What is a social proof video?

-A social proof video allows someone else to explain the value of your product or service for you.
+A social proof video allows someone else to explain the value of your product or service on your behalf.

-Instead of telling people how good you are, you show real examples of the results you’ve achieved for others.
-This is far more credible and persuasive than self-promotion.
+Instead of telling prospective clients how capable you are, you show real people describing their experience and the outcome they achieved.
+This is inherently more credible than self-promotion.

 The two main types of social proof videos